bourquenoud/ass/README.md

 make
 ```

-You can also install it, but it is not required.
+You can also install it, but this is not required.

 ```bash
 cd ~/ass